Album Review: The XX, Co-Exist

 - The Neighborhood, I Love You (digital copy, but it’s an important part of why I’m doing this)

 The XX are a band from England.
 They formed in 2005 after meeting in South London.
-Wikipedia classifies them as “indie pop,” whatever the hell that means.
+Wikipedia classifies them as “indie pop,” whatever that means.
 I, personally, classify their music as “two lovers staring at each other pensively.”

 You could probably take all three of their albums and play it in the background of the movie Closer and it would win the Oscar for Best Score.